RuiqiYong/RuiqiYong.github.io/_pages/cv.md

 Honours＆Awards
 ======
-The photograph is from the official website of DJI [RoboMaster](https://www.robomaster.com/en-US) for competition cultural promotion (I am the first one on the left).

 Three 1𝑠𝑡 prizes, one 2𝑛𝑑 prizes, and three 3𝑟𝑑 prizes in national-level competitions:
 * The 1𝑠𝑡 Prize of 2022 [RoboMaster University Championship](https://www.robomaster.com/en-US/robo/rm?djifrom=nav) in the 21𝑠𝑡 National University Robot Competition _National Regional_, 2022
 * The 1𝑠𝑡 Prize of 2022 RoboMaster University Championship in the 21𝑠𝑡 National University Robot Competition _Standard Robot Strength Award_, 2022